Inquiry CartInquiry Cart

 QSFP-DD technology is now an excellent solution for modern networking environments and can be used to meet the ever-increasing demand for high-bandwidth applications through double density.
 A total of 400 Gbps is achievable on QSFP-DD using eight high-speed electrical lanes, each supporting 50 Gbps separately.
 Data centers and cloud services demand expansion which QSFP-DD supports compactly in this shape.
 This design reduces costs by increasing port density.

-In addition to the above, QSFP-DD’s ecosystem is growing consistently, with thermal management, signal integrity, and transceiver technologies leading the advancements in its operation.
-As an example, these modules require active cooling options and advanced materials used for low-loss signal transmission to ensure that they do not lose their performance levels while running under heavy workloads.
+QSFP-DD’s ecosystem is steadily growing, with advancements in thermal management, signal integrity, and transceiver technologies.
+For example, these modules require active cooling and advanced materials for low-loss signal transmission to maintain high performance under heavy workloads.
 Taken together, these characteristics make QSFP-DD a future-proof solution for next-generation networking as it moves towards 800 Gbps and beyond.

 Exploring the QSFP-DD Connector System